 - Make sure you get all of your necessary vitamins for the day.

-- Avoid drinking a lot of alcohol or using any tobacco or smoking.
+- Avoid drinking a lot of alcohol or smoking.

 - Be wary of the medication you take and read into the side effects.

 These are all great things, but we can always do more.
-The number of causes of memory loss isn’t subject to those causes.
 There will still be lapses in memory and other factors.

-Thankfully, the tactics I’ll share below will help in mitigating those factors.
+Thankfully, the tactics I’ll share below will help in mitigating those factors and help you as you learn how to improve memory recall.

 How to improve memory quickly is no easy task.
 In most research revolving around memory, the training process can take months or even years.
 The upside is that all these techniques are simple and take a few minutes out of your day.